Custom Objects & Sources in Salesforce

 5

-For the Object Name, enter the name of the Salesforce Object you'd like to see in DayBack.
-This is usually singular like "Task" or "Campaign" though for custom objects you may have used a plural object name.
+• For the Object Name, enter the name of the Salesforce object you'd like to see in DayBack.
+This is usually singular, like "Task" or "Campaign."
+For custom objects, you may have used a plural object name.

 6

-At any time click on "Details" to learn more about a DayBack setting and get helpful links:
+• At any time, click on Details to learn more about a DayBack setting and access helpful links:

 7

-Use the Source Name for the user-facing name of this object in DayBack's left-hand sidebar: this is what users will click on to show or hide the source.
-This doesn't need to match anything in the Salesforce schema.
+• Use the Source Name for the user-facing name of this object in DayBack's left-hand sidebar.
+This is what users will click on to show or hide the source.
+It doesn't need to match anything in the Salesforce schema.

 8

-If your table uses Record Types you can specify one here.
-If you choose a record type here then only items matching that type will show up for this calendar: this lets you segment a single table into multiple calendars: one for each record type.
-If you're new to Salesforce record types you can brush up here.
+• If your table uses Record Types, you can specify one here.
+If you choose a record type, only items matching that type will show up for this calendar.
+This allows you to segment a single table into multiple calendars, one for each record type.
+If you're new to Salesforce record types, you can learn more about them here.

 9

-You can enter a Default event color here if there is a color you know you'd like to match, but you'll have an opportunity to select a color from a color picker when you see your new source in the Sources list back on the calendar.
-(The little gear beside the source in the lefthand sidebar reveals the color picker.)
+• You can enter a Default Event Color here if there is a color you know you'd like to match.
+However, you'll also have the opportunity to select a color from a color picker when you see your new source in the Sources list on the calendar.
+(The gear icon beside the source in the left-hand sidebar reveals the color picker.)

 10

-Set Read Only to "Yes" if you don't want users to be able to edit these items in DayBack.
+• Set Read Only to "Yes" if you don't want users to be able to edit these items in DayBack.
 Note that Salesforce will enforce your editing and security restrictions regardless of what you set here.
-But setting this to "Yes" will mean your users won't think they can edit these items in DayBack: they won't see enterable fields, for example.
+However, setting this to "Yes" means your users won't think they can edit these items in DayBack, and they won't see enterable fields.

 11

-If you know that the item you're describing only has dates associated with it (not times), then set " Can you assign times to these events" to "No".
+• If the item you're describing only has dates associated with it (not times), set Can you assign times to these events to "No".
 For example, Tasks in Salesforce only have due dates, not times.

-Now that your source is described you'll see it in the Sources list in DayBack, but you won't see any items on the calendar for this source until you tell DayBack which fields to use for the item's Date, Title, etc. You'll do that in Field Mapping.
+Now that your source is described, you'll see it in the Sources list in DayBack.
+However, you won't see any items on the calendar for this source until you specify which fields to use for the item's Date, Title, and other necessary details.
+This is done in the Field Mapping section.

-Go to Field Mapping instructions where you'll find a video and details walking you through the rest.
+To complete the setup, proceed to the Field Mapping instructions, where you'll find a detailed video and step-by-step guidance to walk you through the process.

 How does DayBack decide which source to use for new items?